Current UVM Students:

 Yes, through Community Practicums, Field Experiences and Independent Studies, our students gain real-world experience (and connections in the field) during internships at places such as the Vermont Department of Health, the Vermont Campaign to End Childhood Hunger, Fletcher Allen Hospital, and Ben & Jerry's to name a few.

-Marcia Bristow MS, RD, CD is the Faculty Coordinator for the Practicum courses.
+Sylvia Geiger, MS, RD is the Faculty Coordinator for the Practicum courses.

 Will I be able to do sports and NFS classes at UVM?